aygalic/biosequence_encoding/README.md

-# Analysis of latent representation of RNA-seq Data for PD patient
+# Deep learning auto-encoding & analysis of genomic/transcriptomic data

+This project provides a pipeline for genomic/transcriptomic data analysis through purpose built tool in python and R.
+Those tools are provided under the form of library for data processing, benchmarking, visualisation as well as python notebook coupled with R files for in depth analyses.

 ## Intro

-This project enables the analysis of a dataset of single cell RNA seq.
-Some preliminary steps are performed in R. The `LASSO.R` file correspond to such analysis.
-It has the purpose of determining wether or not LASSO could be a good approach as well as some helpers script about dataset generation in R.
+This project enables the analysis of genetic/transcriptomic dataset.
+Some preliminary steps are performed in R. The `LASSO.R` and `dataset_generation.R` files correspond to such analysis.
+It had the purpose of determining wether or not LASSO could be a good approach as well as some helpers script about dataset generation in R.

-Those suffer from performance issues that have been hard to overcome due to the slow nature of R.
+Those suffer from performance issues that have been hard to overcome due to the slow nature of R. The file `dataset_generation.R` tries to aliviate those limitations by providing lighter files to perform the analysis on.

-The following steps of the project are done inside python notebooks.

 ## Data Helpers